Updated April 12, 2019 with new data

-Chapter 12 of the Bankruptcy Code, enacted in 1987, provides relief to family farmers facing financial distress.
-Chapter 12 is available exclusively for family farmers that want to reorganize their financial affairs.
+It stands to reason farm bankruptcies will increase if the farm economy stumbles.
+Chapter 12 bankruptcy filings have increased slightly in 2019.
+Chapter 12 of the Bankruptcy Code, enacted in 1987, provides relief for family farmers who want to reorganize their financial affairs.
 While Chapter 12 was very popular in the first few years after its enactment, the number of Chapter 12 cases decreased after the farm economy stabilized.
 Nevertheless, hundreds of Chapter 12 cases are still filed every year in the United States.
+Furthermore, a bill was introduced in the Senate in early 2019 that would more than double the maximum amount of debt (to $10 million) that a family farmer may have to be eligible to file a Chapter 12 case.

 The methodology of this examination was simple.
-All Chapter 12 bankruptcy cases filed in Missouri between 2000 and 2015 were identified through online searches of the dockets for both the Eastern and Western districts.
-After adjusting for various anomalies, 126 unique Chapter 12 cases were filed in Missouri between 2000 and 2015.
-Ten of those cases are still pending and have been ignored for purposes of arriving at the percentages in Table 1.
+I identified all Chapter 12 bankruptcy cases filed in Missouri between 2000 and 2018 through online searches of the dockets for both the Eastern and Western Districts.
+After adjusting for various anomalies, 148 unique Chapter 12 cases were filed in Missouri between 2000 and 2018.
+20 of those cases are still pending.
+Of those 20 cases, the family farmer confirmed a Plan in 10 of them but is still awaiting a discharge.
+No plan has been confirmed in the other 10.

 Outcomes of Chapter 12 cases